How Long Do Job Interviews Last?

 Do not plan on these lasting nearly as long as the initial meeting with the hiring manager.
 They may only have a question or two for you.
 Take it as a great sign that the company wants to see if you mesh well with the team.
 Not all candidates will make it this far in the interview process.

 How long should an interview last with senior management?
-This is a question that is difficult to answer and depends on the candidate.
 The position you are interviewing for could affect the amount of time an interviewer at the company will give you.

 If you are going for a more junior role, don't expect more than a few minutes of their time.
 If they only ask you a question or two, it's not necessarily bad.
 An hour of someone's time that you will not have much day-to-day contact with is unlikely.